Labia majora

 The labia majora are homologous to the male scrotum.

 Etymology

 Labia majora is the Latin plural for big ("major") lips.
-The Latin term labium/labia is used in anatomy for a number of usually paired parallel structures, but in English, it is mostly applied to two pairs of parts of the vulva—labia majora and labia minora.
+The Latin term labium/labia is used in anatomy for several usually paired parallel structures, but in English, it is mostly applied to two pairs of parts of the vulva—labia majora and labia minora.
 Traditionally, to avoid confusion with other lip-like structures of the body, the vulvar labia were termed by anatomists in Latin as labia majora (or minora) pudendi.

 Embryology

 Embryologically, they develop from labioscrotal folds.

 The labia majora after puberty may become of a darker color than the skin outside them and grow pubic hair on their external surface.